-This measure is defined by the industry you’re in and, and the products you offer.
+This measure is defined by the industry you’re in and the products you offer.
 There are several ways to change this degree.
-Yet, first of all, you need to find out the factors that affect price sensitivity to use this knowledge to your advantage.
+Yet, first of all, you need to find out what factors affect price sensitivity.

 - Product type.
-Some goods, especially products that people need for their everyday life like milk, bread, meat, fruits, toothpaste are more sensitive than other products.
-So you can be sure that these will be always in demand despite any economic situation.
-Nevertheless, in difficult times people try to purchase these essentials at the best price that results in increased sensitivity.
-On the contrary, some goods are less vital and the demand is influenced by quality, style, or brand (for example, expensive cars, luxury clothing).
+Some goods, especially products that people need for their everyday life like milk, bread, meat, fruits, or toothpaste, are more sensitive than other products.
+You can be sure that these will always be in demand despite any economic situation.
+Nevertheless, during difficult times, people try to purchase these essentials at the best price, resulting in increased sensitivity.
+On the contrary, some goods are less vital, and their demand is influenced by quality, style, or brand (for example, expensive cars or luxury clothing).

 - Reference price.
-As you know, customers compare products, evaluate all the alternatives to choose the best product that has high quality and a reasonable price.
+As you know, customers usually compare products and evaluate all the alternatives to choose the best product with high quality and a reasonable price.
 When purchasing goods, buyers always pay attention to the sum of money they are willing to pay for the quality of these products and the benefits they can bring.
-If the cost of your goods differs greatly from the approximate price the clients have in their minds, customers most likely won’t consider these products.
-As a result, price sensitivity will be high.
+If the cost of your goods differs greatly from the approximate price your clients have in mind, they won’t consider these products.
+As a result, their price sensitivity will be high.

 - Switching costs.
 In most cases, to change a provider, the client has to pay an onboarding fee again.
 However, it’s not the main problem.
 Frequently, people think about the risks associated with this switching.
 For example, if a customer considers the possibility of changing a trusted brand that has served faithfully for years on a company that has recently appeared on the market.
 After all, a customer is more likely to stick to an established brand to avoid possible complications the new brand might bring.

 - Product uniqueness.
-If you’re lucky enough to get a unique product that your competitors don't have, you can increase the price for the product and customers will tolerate it.
+If you’re lucky enough to get a unique product that your competitors don’t have, you can increase the price for this product, and customers will tolerate it.
 For example, healthcare provision or medicine that only your company has.
-Moreover, when the association of these products with your brand is very strong, people won’t compare your goods with alternatives.
+Moreover, when the association of these products with your brand is very strong, people won’t compare your goods with the alternatives.
 For example, it’s difficult to substitute a pair of Adidas sneakers with a generic one.
-However, it’s easy to substitute a loaf of bread from supermarket A with bread from supermarket B.
+However, replacing a loaf of bread from supermarket A with bread from supermarket B is easy.

 - Ease of comparison.
-If your product is easy to compare with other products since it doesn’t have any special benefits, the price sensitivity will be high.
-Remember, it’s critical to differentiate your goods and make customers choose your brand over alternatives.
-By doing this, you can establish a strong brand that is difficult to compare, so consumers will select you because of the quality, price, or features of your products.
+If your product is easy to compare with other products since it doesn’t have any special benefits, price sensitivity will be high.
+Remember, it’s critical to differentiate your goods and make customers choose your brand over your competitors’.
+By doing this, you can establish a strong brand that is difficult to compare, and consumers will select you because of the quality, price, or unique product features.

 - Brand’s fairness.
 Studies show that the fairness of your brand affects price sensitivity.
-Consumers often see the unfairness which usually arises from price discrimination practices.
-For sure, higher prices are important for profit maximization, however, it influences customers, as a result, your sales can drop.
-Present good products that have fair prices.
+Consumers often see the unfairness that usually arises from price discrimination practices.
+For sure, higher prices are essential for profit maximization, yet they can negatively affect your customers, and, as a result, your sales can drop.
+Consider presenting quality products that have fair prices instead.

 These are just a few factors for you to consider.
-The next step is to find out how to calculate this measure for your business.
+The next step is to learn how to calculate this measure for your business.

-If you want to find out the change in demand for your product if the price for it increases or decreases, you should calculate price sensitivity.
-With this formula, you can easily estimate the difference in demand as a result of a change in a product price.
+If you want to evaluate the change in demand for your product when its price increases or decreases, you should calculate price sensitivity.
+With this formula, you can easily estimate the difference in demand due to the changes in your product price.

 Below you can find a formula to calculate price sensitivity.

-Change in Quantity is a change in the quantity of product bought by a customer.
+Change in Quantity is a change in the quantity of a product bought by a customer.

-Change in Price is the increase or decrease in this product’s price compared to its previous cost.
+Change in Price is an increase or decrease in this product’s price compared to its previous cost.